julia4ta/tutorials/README.md

 ---
 ## Project Description

-I am a self-taught hobbyist and Julia is my first programming language.
+I am a self-taught coder and Julia is my first programming language.
+If I can learn it, so can you!

-I make free coding tutorials which are intended for students, hobbyists, tinkerers, enthusiasts and amateurs who have no programming experience.
+The Julia Programming Language is a relatively new language that serves as a gateway to knowledge.

+I make educational videos on YouTube to help make Julia accessible to the masses.

 I started this project because I had a difficult time finding free resources for beginners when I was trying to learn Julia.

 I am sharing my experience with others who may also be struggling to find resources.

 ---
 ### Ways to support this project

 I am an independent creator and I produce these videos by myself on my own time, so any support is appreciated.

+Your support helps to keep this content free for a global community of students, educators, hobbyists and professionals.

 The best way to support this project is to simply watch the videos for free on YouTube.
 You can also Like, Share and Comment.